ObjectDB Database Search

 Database Server

 , which is much more efficient.
 As a result, embedded mode should be preferred when possible.
-For example ... (excluding the start , stop and the restart server commands).
-For example : server.exe -client -Xmx256m
+For example ... for the server (excluding the start , stop and the restart server commands).
+For example : $ server.exe

 Database Explorer

-execution plan.
+query execution plan.
 This is useful, for example , for checking which indexes are used.
-The Reset button clears ... ( Cut , Copy and Paste ).
-For example , an entity object can be selected and copied as a reference
+The Reset button ... commands ( Cut , Copy and Paste ).
+For example , an entity object can be selected and copied as

 Criteria Query Expressions